JeanLucPons/Kangaroo/README.md

 ```

 Usage:
-This fork allows search with stride different than 1, so it could be useful for solving WIFs with missing characters.
+This fork allows search with stride different than 1, so it could be useful for solving WIFs with missing characters.\
-For example, let's take WIF: **5HrdZxkxnVst8Q3qCLJkeiLe1k4AmSDaAhqQVUYVxVSBkf5VfUu** which encodes the private key _0552e025571c01bcda0297c22731d74becbd30d07e4ec355c741825fffc0a672_.
+For example, let's take WIF: **5HrdZxkxnVst8Q3qCLJkeiLe1k4AmSDaAhqQVUYVxVSBkf5VfUu** which encodes the private key _0552e025571c01bcda0297c22731d74becbd30d07e4ec355c741825fffc0a672_.\
-Decoded WIF shows checksum **524412ca**
+Decoded WIF shows checksum **524412ca**\
 The corresponding public key is _04777c026b8085951da7117395bf269c055f36bf2ddf623281962855edee36d4e73bec2fa87b122a0f1b2841ef4f7afdec2443f89c151ee2597feac18ae0d62bdf_

 # Search without checksum (_large_ stride)
-Let's take WIF **5HrdZxkxnVst8Q_____keiLe1k4AmSDaAhqQVUYVxVSBkf5VfUu**
+Let's take WIF **5HrdZxkxnVst8Q_____keiLe1k4AmSDaAhqQVUYVxVSBkf5VfUu**\
 Now, we may find the first WIF to be tested, it will be 5HrdZxkxnVst8Q11111keiLe1k4AmSDaAhqQVUYVxVSBkf5VfUu.
-When we decode it, we find the private key which is the beginning of our range: **0552e025571c01bcd9eda59365a2fb3ae0bd7547dfeeeb13d971d848bcbf0467**
+When we decode it, we find the private key which is the beginning of our range: **0552e025571c01bcd9eda59365a2fb3ae0bd7547dfeeeb13d971d848bcbf0467**\
 Now, we must calculate the number of WIFs in our range.
-Beause we have 5 missing characters, it will be 58^5 = 656356768 (271f35a0 hex)
+Beause we have 5 missing characters, it will be 58^5 = 656356768 (271f35a0 hex)\
 To have the end of range for Kangaroo, we must calculate _fake end_ which is _start_ + _range_
 ```
 new BigInteger("0552e025571c01bcd9eda59365a2fb3ae0bd7547dfeeeb13d971d848bcbf0467",16).add(new BigInteger("656356768",10)).toString(16) =
 552e025571c01bcd9eda59365a2fb3ae0bd7547dfeeeb13d971d848e3de3a07
 ```

 We check where is the most right unknown character - it's position will tell us what is the stride.
-In our case it is 58^32 = **af820335d9b3d9cf58b911d87035677fb7f528100000000**
+In our case it is 58^32 = **af820335d9b3d9cf58b911d87035677fb7f528100000000**\
-Because that kind of WIFs encodes checksum, we must observe if stride _collides_ with checksum.
+Because WIFs encodes checksum, we must observe if stride _collides_ with checksum.
 Fortunately - not, because the last 8 characters (length of checksum) are 0s.
-We may remove these zeros and get _shorter_ stride.
+We may remove these zeros and get _shorter_ stride.\
 The final configuration file is:
 ```
 552e025571c01bcd9eda59365a2fb3ae0bd7547dfeeeb13d971d848bcbf0467